Easy Cabbage Salad

 Do you have cabbage in your salads?
 Or do you prefer it only as a side dish?
 I love cabbage as a side dish until my mother-in-law introduced me to cabbage salad.

 Do you know that this is one of the best veggies to eat if you are on a diet?
 It’s such an absolute filler!!
-It’s high in fiber and low in fat and calories yet packed with so much nutrition
+It’s high in fiber and low in fat and calories, yet packed with so much nutrition.

 Why make this salad?

 - Cabbage is high in vitamin C and helps stimulate the immune system.
 This bright and healthy salad makes a great side dish to any meal.
-It adds crunch to the menu for an everyday meal or for a summer potluck
+It adds crunch to the menu for an everyday meal or for a summer potluck.

 - This is an everyday salad that gets ready in just a few minutes.

-- It works perfectly as a side dish to any main course be it fish, chicken, beef, lamb, turkey, or pork.
+- It works perfectly as a side dish to any main course, be it fish, chicken, beef, lamb, turkey, or pork.
 It is also a great salad to serve as a filling with tacos.

 Ingredients and substitutes

 - Cabbage – Today, I am using both green and purple cabbage.
-The purple cabbage has a slight bitterness to it that taste lovely.
+The purple cabbage has a slight bitterness to it that tastes lovely.
 Do you know that this is one of the best veggies to eat if you are on a diet?
 It’s such an absolute filler!!
 It’s high in fiber and low in fat and calories yet packed with so much nutrition.

-- Seeds – I love the combination of toasted pumpkin and sunflower seeds with cabbage but you can also use other nuts such as chopped pecans and walnuts.
-Toasted almonds with cranberries are a classic combination too.
+- Seeds – I love the combination of toasted pumpkin and sunflower seeds with cabbage, but you can also use other nuts, such as chopped pecans and walnuts.
+Toasted almonds with cranberries are a classic combination, too.

 - Dried fruits – dried unsweetened cranberries and raisins are the perfect addition to add natural sweetness and tartness to this salad.